stevencarlislewalker/sparkLearn/README.md

 Use Eclipse ... but how?
 Do you know Ben?
 Ben: I don't know how to incorporate spark and scala from centos with eclipse and its scala plugin.
+This a very helpful [writeup](http://www.nodalpoint.com/development-and-deployment-of-spark-applications-with-scala-eclipse-and-sbt-part-1-installation-configuration/#comments) to but it's a fresh install of spark.
+I don't know how to make components talk to each other.

+Sbt:
-sbt stands for simple build tool - I believe it's how scala (and maybe spark) projects get created.
+sbt stands for simple build tool - I believe it's a way of building scala (and maybe spark) projects.
 Have to specify dependencies and structure.

 The website is http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html.
 Centos is redhat so just run

 curl https://bintray.com/sbt/rpm/rpm | sudo tee /etc/yum.repos.d/bintray-sbt-rpm.repo

 sudo yum install sbt

 #### Writing compiled Spark programs